| |

 Wheelbarrow

-Last, but certainly not least, is a trusty wheelbarrow.
+Last but certainly not least is a trusty wheelbarrow.
 Its uses are practically limitless, making it one of the best gardening tools.
-It’s especially helpful for carrying heavy items such as soil and mulch or multiple items such as several plants at one time to reduce the number of trips you need to make.
+It’s especially helpful for carrying heavy items such as soil and mulch or multiple items such as several plants at once to reduce the number of trips you need to make.
 Of course, I prefer mine in yellow!

 What to look for:

-• Standard models vs two-wheels: Standard models are a good fit for most gardening needs.
+• Standard models vs two-wheels: Standard models fit most gardening needs well.
 Two-wheel models are superior if you regularly haul very heavy loads.

-Having the right tool for the job not only makes the job easier but also more enjoyable!
-No matter which of these top gardening tools you buy, do a little research and invest in durable items that will last for many years.
+Having the right tool for the job makes the job easier and more enjoyable!
+No matter which of these top gardening tools you buy, research and invest in durable items that will last for many years.

 Did you know there are specific tools for indoor gardens as well?